 We can only guess that the possibility is that these are true famous SAT scores and the process which converts these scores is flawed.
-Or the next possibility is perhaps the process is right but it is limited at converting an IQ score from an scholastic aptitude test score higher than 150.
+Or the next possibility is perhaps the process is right but it is limited at converting an IQ score from an SAT score higher than 150.

 At any rate, it is what it is, and we lay no claim to the validity for any of these scores.
 However, one thing is for certain, a high SAT score can guarantee you a spot in good colleges and universities; obtain a high SAT score and look for good degree programs at Degree Scout.